SAP-samples/teched2022-DT264/exercises/ex1/README.md

 ### Role Assignment on BTP

+> **NOTE:** This instruction is for reference only.
+Only your instructor who has the relevant admin rights are able to perform this step.
+>
 Navigate to **Security > Users**, search for your User and press the Assign Role Collection button.

 > **NOTE:** The term/concept of Role in Site Manager maps to the term/concept of Role Collection in SAP BTP cockpit.